keylime/keylime/docs/design/security.rst

 .. [#] This type of rule-based adversary is first described by Danny Dolev and Andrew Yao in their 1983 paper, `"On the security of public key protocols"`_.

-.. _On the security of public key protocols: http://www.cs.huji.ac.il/~dolev/pubs/dolev-yao-ieee-01056650.pdf
+.. _"On the security of public key protocols": http://www.cs.huji.ac.il/~dolev/pubs/dolev-yao-ieee-01056650.pdf

 Exclusions
 """"""""""